-Avoid submersion - Although the control panel will resist damage (rated NEMA 4x, 6; IP 67), the refrigerator system and bottle compartment cannot prevent the liquid from entering.
-Liquid entering the refrigeration system might permanently damage the sampler; liquid entering the bottle compartment might contaminate the collected samples.
-Liquid entering the electrical compartment for the refrigeration system might result in a short circuit and possible shock hazard.
+Avoid submersion - Although the control panel will resist damage (rated NEMA 4x, 6; IP 67), the refrigerator system and bottle compartment cannot prevent liquid from entering.
+In the event of submersion, liquid entering the refrigeration system could permanently damage the sampler; liquid entering the bottle compartment could contaminate the collected samples.
+Liquid entering the electrical compartment for the refrigeration system could result in a short circuit and possible shock hazard.

 Liquid sample collection point - It is best to keep the distance between the sampler pump and the collection point as short as possible.
 The shorter distance will increase pumping efficiency and pump tubing life.
-Also, the pump inlet should be located above the liquid surface.
+Also, the pump inlet should be located above the liquid surface to be sampled.
 Gravity will aid suction line rinses and allow the line to drain, thereby reducing the possibility of sample cross-contamination.
 Refer to Table 1-2 for maximum suction line lengths and suction head heights.

-Security - The location may need to provide some degree of security to prevent tampering or vandalism.
+Security - The sample compartment and pump and control panel have a padlock feature, but the location may need to provide some degree of security to prevent tampering or vandalism.

 Accessibility - The sampler must be installed in a location where personnel can easily exchange bottles and perform routine service.
 The sampler requires about 2600 square centimeters (925 in2) of floor space.
 Additional space must be allowed in front of the sampler, at its left and right sides, and above the sampler.
 Do not block access to these areas.
 Obstructions will make routine servicing activities difficult or impossible.

-The back of the sampler may be placed against a wall as long as air at the bottom of the refrigerator can flow freely to surrounding air.
-Unrestricted air flow behind and around the sampler will keep the refrigeration system working efficiently.
+The back of the sampler may be placed against a wall as long as air at the top and bottom of the refrigerator can flow freely to surrounding air.
+Unrestricted air flow behind and around the sampler will allow the refrigeration system to work efficiently.

 Level surface - The sampler should be placed on a level surface and the feet on the refrigerator body should be adjusted to prevent tipping or spills.
 If the sampler is not level, the sample liquid may miss the bottle mouth.

 To level the sampler, place a bubble level on the bottle rack or locating base, then adjust the feet.
 For one-bottle configurations, place the bubble level on the side rails of the refrigerated compartment.